LATMiX: Learnable Affine Transformations for Microscaling Quantization of LLMs: Implementation Details

 In addition, we incorporate two mechanisms into the training procedure to improve stability and perform a sweep to tune their hyperparameters.
 The first is a regularization term applied to the diagonal entries of the learned transformation matrix, encouraging them to remain close to one.
 This prevents the diagonal from growing or shrinking excessively, which could otherwise lead to unstable training behavior.

 We observe that this regularization has a relatively small but consistent effect.
 While it does not substantially change the final performance, it helps guide training toward a more stable and better-performing solution.
 We hypothesize that this limited impact is due to the initialization of the transformation as an orthogonal matrix, whose diagonal entries are already close to one and thus near a good operating point.
+We used a regularization factor $\lambda=0.1$ for all models optimization.

-In addition, following common practice in knowledge-distillation-based methods~\cite{hinton2015distilling,huang2023normalization}, we introduce a temperature parameter in the distillation loss.
+In addition, following common practice in knowledge-distillation-based methods~\cite{hinton2015distilling,huang2023normalization}, we introduce a calibrated temperature parameter in the distillation loss.
 Similar to the diagonal regularization, we do not observe a strong sensitivity to the temperature value.
 However, in several cases it helps the optimization converge to a slightly improved solution.